Navigating the Challenges of AI-Generated Image Detection in the Wild: What Truly Matters?: Results

 \subsection{Backbone}

-Recognizing the significance of selecting effective foundation models for AID tasks, we conducted an ablation study centered on the CLIP-based RINE model trained on LDM data.
-We selected RINE because it exemplifies a representative and competitive approach within the recent generation of AID methods, leveraging powerful pre-trained vision-language models to detect synthetic content.
-In our study, we replaced the CLIP L/14 backbone~\cite{radford2021learningtransferablevisualmodels} in RINE with various alternative image encoders to systematically assess the impact of backbone choice on detection performance.
-It is important to note that the backbone is characterized by three main components: the architecture itself, the pretraining objective, and the dataset used during pretraining.
-In this ablation, we primarily focus on Vision Transformer (ViT)-based architectures, but the key variations lie in the pretraining objectives and the diversity of the pretraining datasets.
-The encoders tested were:
+Recognizing the significance of selecting effective backbones for AID tasks, we conducted an ablation study centered on the CLIP-based RINE model trained on LDM data.
+We selected RINE because it exemplifies a representative, simple and competitive approach in the recent literature of AID methods.
+In our study, we replaced the CLIP L/14 backbone~\cite{radford2021learning} in RINE with various alternative vision encoders.
+The backbone is characterized by three main components: the architecture itself, the pretraining objective, and the dataset used during pretraining.
+In this ablation, we primarily focus on Vision Transformer (ViT)-based architectures, so the key variations lie in the pretraining objectives and the diversity of the pretraining datasets.
+The encoders tested include: